Apple's WWDC: What to expect

 Six years ago, it was the first major tech company with a voice assistant.
 Now Amazon's Echo and Google's Home smart speakers are finally making the assistants mainstream, while Apple's Siri flounders.

-Next week at WWDC, Apple (AAPL, Tech30) may try to get back in the game by announcing a Siri smart speaker.
+Monday WWDC, Apple (AAPL, Tech30) may try to get back in the game by announcing a Siri smart speaker.

 CEO Tim Cook and other Apple executives will show previews of the next iPhone, Mac, Apple Watch and Apple TV operating systems during a Monday keynote address in San Jose, California.
 There are also rumors the company will announce a new smart speaker and updates to its Mac and iPad lines.